 Current work and interests

-Ignacio Perez-Pozuelo was born in Madrid, Spain and is a PhD student in Medical Sciences in the Unit’s Physical Activity Epidemiology and Behavioural Epidemiology and Interventions in Young People programmes.
-His research is funded by an EPSRC and GSK iCASE studentship and consists on the development of methodologies to analyse sleep-wake cycles and physical activity through artificial intelligence, wearable sensors and a variety of epidemiological methods.
-Ignacio also studies the link of abnormal patterns on those cycles and activities and how they are related to disease.
-He is currently involved in a number of studies, namely: Fenland study, Sedentary Time Validation study, Step test Validation study, Biobank Validation Study and UK Biobank.
+Ignacio Perez-Pozuelo was born in Madrid, Spain and was a PhD student in Medical Sciences in the Unit’s Physical Activity Epidemiology and Behavioural Epidemiology and Interventions in Young People programmes.
+His research was funded by an EPSRC and GSK iCASE studentship and consists on the development of methodologies to analyse sleep-wake cycles and physical activity through artificial intelligence, wearable sensors and a variety of epidemiological methods.
+Ignacio also studied the link of abnormal patterns on those cycles and activities and how they are related to disease.
+He was involved in a number of studies, namely: Fenland study, Sedentary Time Validation study, Step test Validation study, Biobank Validation Study and UK Biobank.

 Background and experience